-Some members of the senior management receive an allowance for the long-term rental and maintenance of their vehicle.
-This was the case for William Richardson and Claude Dumoulin.
-A housing allowance is also paid to William Richardson.
+An allowance for a long-term rental and maintenance of a vehicle as well as a housing allowance are paid to William Richardson.
 The group insurance programs offered to senior executives are identical to those offered to all employees.

 3.1.3 Hedging